github/opensource.guide/_articles/starting-a-project.md

 ## You did it!

-Congratulations on open sourcing your first project.
+Congratulations on open-sourcing your first project.
 No matter the outcome, working in public is a gift to the community.
-With every commit, comment, and pull request, you're creating opportunities for yourself and for others to learn and grow.
+With every commit, comment, and pull request, you're creating opportunities for yourself and others to learn and grow.